adrielklein/poker-leaderboard/README.md

 | ------------- |:-------------:| -----:|
 | MongoDB      | Node/Express | React |

 The app's data is stored in MongoDB.
 The backend api is written in Node.js and is served through Express.
 The api [is documented](https://documenter.getpostman.com/view/1208943/S11GRKeT) through postman.
-The front end was bootstrapped with create-react-app and uses that to compile the front end code into a production bundle.
+The front end was bootstrapped with create-react-app and uses that to compile the client side code into a production bundle.
 The front end relies on Material-UI as a UI framework and DevExtreme React Grid to display a nice looking grid.

 ---